sxjczzl/Homebrew-brew/docs/Manpage.md

     If no logs are found, an error message is presented.

   * `home`:
-    Open Homebrew's own homepage in a browser.
+    Open Homebrew’s own homepage in a browser.

   * `home` `formula`:
-    Open `formula`'s homepage in a browser.
+    Open `formula`’s homepage in a browser.

   * `info` `formula`:
     Display information about `formula`.